sam-henderson1/VGArchive/README.md

 open terminals for server and client

-"npm run dev" in backend terminal
+"npm run dev" in server terminal

-"npm start" in frontend terminal
+"npm start" in client terminal

 open link provided by the frontend terminal